THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 Let us briefly recap the main points.

-First, the cross is a daily choice we voluntarily make to obey and follow the Lord Jesus notwithstanding the cost.
+First, the cross is your daily choice to voluntarily obey and follow the Lord Jesus notwithstanding the cost.
 Whatever is forced upon you is not your cross!

 Third, the cross is the altar of sacrifice.
 Bearing the cross implies willingness to give up all, even your physical life, if need be, for the sake of Christ.